• Skip to primary navigation

 Instant Pot Beef and Broccoli

-Beef and broccoli sounds like a weekend takeout order, but the Instant Pot makes it a weeknight reality.
+Beef and broccoli, a Chinese-American takeout classic, sounds like a weekend takeout order, but the Instant Pot makes it a weeknight reality.

 You'll get tender strips of beef, crisp broccoli, and that glossy, soy-based sauce we all know and crave-all cooked fast and in one pot.